CALL FOR ENTRIES IS NOW CLOSED.

-The festival is scheduled for November 2-8, 2015 in Festival City, Utah by Zion Canyon and Cedar Breaks with a second section in winter.
+The festival is scheduled for November 11-19 in Festival City, Utah by Zion Canyon and Cedar Breaks.

 Be a part of this emerging film festival that will have a positive impact on the world of film through dramatic narratives, documentaries, experimental films, animation, full-length features, shorts, and films from young filmmakers.